yt-project/yt/doc/source/faq/index.rst

 yt fails saying that it cannot import yt modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This is commonly exhibited with this error:
+``ImportError: cannot import name obtain_rvec``.
 This is likely because you need to rebuild the source.
 You can do this automatically by running:

 .. code-block:: bash

     cd $YT_HG
     python setup.py develop

 where ``$YT_HG`` is the path to the yt mercurial repository.

+This error tends to occur when there are changes in the underlying cython files that need to be rebuilt, like after a major code update or in switching from 2.x to 3.x.
+For more information on this, see :ref:`switching-between-yt-versions`.

 .. _faq-mpi4py: